Last Updated on October 10, 2022 by Wandering our World

 Known as the longest village in the country, the streets lead from the picturesque valley to the sea, and are enhanced with colourful cottages and thatched buildings.

-This is where the East Lyn and Hoar Oak Water meet, and its a walkers’ paradise offering hikers great trails to discover inland, as well as a coastal path that follows the cliff tops.
+This is where the East Lyn and Hoar Oak Water meet, and its’ a walkers’ paradise offering hikers great trails to discover inland, as well as a coastal path that follows the cliff tops.

-This astounding location is home to high brown fritillary butterfly too, so look out for them among the woodland and meadows.
+This astounding location is home to the high brown fritillary butterfly too, so look out for them among the woodland and meadows.

-South West Coast Path
+3. South West Coast Path